 Also known as “Marriage Savers!”

 These tiny gadgets are often called “marriage savers”.
-You don’t want your couple shouting instructions while trying to reverse into the campsite.
+You don’t want to be shouting instructions while trying to reverse into the campsite.

 One person can talk outside while the other listens inside the car on the UHF Radio.